The Beehive cluster: A swarm of 1,000 stars

-Although it’s one of the 12 constellations of the Zodiac, Cancer the Crab is so faint that you’d likely never notice it … except for the lovely star cluster in its midst.
+Although it’s one of the 12 zodiacal constellations, Cancer the Crab is so faint that you’d likely never notice it … except for the lovely star cluster in its midst.
 This cluster is commonly known as the Beehive, or M44.
-Astronomers know it as NGC2632.
 An older name is Praesepe (manger or crib in Latin).
-The Beehive is a wonderful swarm of stars, glimpsed with the eye in a dark location and easily found in binoculars.
-Its size is 1.5 degrees, or three full moon diameters.
-Although the eye cannot detect them, it contains a thousand stars.
-Follow the links below to learn more.
+In fact, the Beehive is a wonderful swarm of stars, glimpsed with the eye alone in a dark location.
+You can also see it easily in binoculars.
+Its size is 1.5 degrees, or three full-moon diameters.
+Although the eye can’t detect them all, it contains some 1,000 stars.

-At the end of February or in early March, look in the east after dark.
-You will probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
-Then the bright stars Castor and Pollux in constellation Gemini will catch your eye higher up in the eastern sky.
+So, in March, look in the east after dark.
+You’ll probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
+Then the bright stars Castor and Pollux in the constellation Gemini will catch your eye higher up in the eastern sky.

 As the months pass, the Beehive will climb higher in the evening sky.
-It disappears from the western evening sky in late June, and returns to the eastern morning sky, starting around late August.
+Finally, it will disappear from the western evening sky in late June, and will return to the eastern morning sky starting around late August.

 … the nebulous mass in the breast of Cancer.

-In ancient times, the cluster was used as a weather predictor.
+In ancient times, people used the cluster as a weather predictor.
 Pliny said:

-The Beehive star cluster was known as a manger in Greek and Roman mythology.
-You might notice two bright stars on either side of the cluster with your binoculars, or you might see them unaided eye in dark skies.
-These two stars, Asellus Borealis and Asellus Australis.
-In skylore, these two stars represent the donkeys that Dionysos and Silenus rode into battle against the Titans.
+The Beehive star cluster was a manger in Greek and Roman mythology.
+You might notice two bright stars on either side of the cluster with your binoculars, or you might see them with the unaided eye in dark skies.
+These two stars are Asellus Borealis and Asellus Australis.
+In starlore, they represent the donkeys that Dionysus and Silenus rode into battle against the Titans.